-The Bristol Coddywomple will take place at 6pm on Sunday 26th July 2020.
+The Bristol Coddywomple took place at 6pm on Sunday 26th July 2020.

-Across the city of Bristol, performers of many types will step out of their front doors.
-Following pre-mapped and publicised routes, these Coddywomplers will entertain their neighbours as they pass through.
+Across the city of Bristol, performers of many types stepped out of their front doors.
+Following pre-mapped and publicised routes, these Coddywomplers entertained their neighbours as they passed through.

-The streets will be filled with music, circus and visual treats.
-Audiences can watch from their windows and doorways, or come outside to interact with the entertainers from their front yards.
+The streets were filled with music, circus and visual treats.
+Audiences watched from their windows and doorways, or came outside to interact with the entertainers from their front yards.

 About the Coddywomplers

 We are musicians and circus performers, children's entertainers and cabaret artists.

 We are the locked-out performers who've been unable to reach our live audiences due to Covid19.

 We are your neighbours.